 Three people approached him for Attention, each preaching their own sense of progress.
 These were the ones he didn't like:

-That was far enough for Phil.
-"Fuck off, twat!"
-He barged past him and carried on his way.
+That was enough.
+Phil wanted to tell him to fuck off and call him a twat.
+He wanted to tell him that his behaviour was the reason why the Creative Economy was destroying society instead of saving it.
+But instead he pushed him off and carried on his way.
 Then he felt his phone vibrate and knew that he'd been reported.
-Whoever else the guy was, he was probably in enough Credit for a negative Engagement to impact Phil and he got annoyed at himself for losing his temper.
-A warden glanced across at him.
-Phil gestured with his hands, acknowledging that he'd made a mistake, and was left alone.
+Whoever else the guy was, he was in enough Credit for a negative Engagement to impact Phil and he got annoyed at himself for losing his temper.
+A warden glanced across.
+Phil gestured with his hands, acknowledging that he'd made a mistake, and they both let it be.

 Phil didn't Connect with any of them.
 He hardly reached out at all, which is why he still topped up his minimum Civil Credit Score with a job as a gardener.
 It was the only way to get by, but he also enjoyed the work.
 It kept him outside — which was still refreshing, despite the heat — and he was largely left alone.

-This was why Phil spent his time listening to old music, from back in the days when people used to dream that the world could still become a better place.
+It was also why he still spent time in record shops listening to old music, from back in the days when people used to dream that the world could still become a better place.

 He was slowly flicking through some scuffed Leonard Cohen records and listening to an MP3 player on shuffle when Bill suddenly appeared at his shoulder.

-"Cohen's great," Bill said; and though the line came out of nowhere — and although Phil had never seen Bill before — it didn't make him jump.
-In fact he barely even looked across; it was almost as though Bill's voice had come from somewhere inside of him.
+"Cohen's great," Bill said; and though the line came out of nowhere, Phil didn't react.
+In fact, he barely even looked across; it was almost as though the voice had come from somewhere inside of him.

-"But you're similar," Bill went on.
+"But you're similar," Bill continued.
 "Bitter searching of your hearts."

 Phil laughed, though the line took him close to a part of himself where he kept memories of his father and he was lost momentarily.
-He looked across and into the eyes of the man standing next to him; almost leaning into him.
-For a long time his mind became empty; he was slightly spun out; and then — for the briefest moment — it was his father in front of him, as he used to be, years ago; and then it wasn't.
-It was the stranger again.
+When he did look across, the man was almost leaning into him and staring, deeply and strangely at Phil.
+For a long time his mind became empty; and then — for the briefest moment — memories of his father came back to him in a form so real they burnt at his insides… and then they were gone.

 "You gonna ring them bells Phil?"
-Bill asked, squaring up slightly.
+Bill asked, stepping back and squaring up slightly.
 "Let in the light?"

 Phil stared at him, wide-eyed and fearful.
 Bill looked around the shop, nervous and almost in a panic.
 He turned to look back at Phil and smiled briefly, sadly, and then left in a hurry.